torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 slug: containerizing-rust-applications-best-practices
 coverImage: /images/posts/rust-crab-carrying-a-shipping-container.jpeg
 date: 2023-11-09T12:08:04.295Z
-excerpt: Torrust services (Tracker and Index)support docker, we want to ensure that contributors understand our containerfile and we also want to share good practices for containerizing Rust applications.
+excerpt: Torrust services (Tracker and Index) support docker, we want to ensure that contributors understand our containerfile and we also want to share good practices for containerizing Rust applications.
+contributor: Jose Celano
+contributorSlug: jose-celano
 tags:
   - Documentation
   - Docker